secondlaw-ai/skyrim/README.md

 ## Run your first forecast

 You will need a [modal](https://modal.com/) key to run your forecast as we are loading large weather models (it requires NVIDIA GPU with at least 24GB memory).
 Modal comes with $30 free credits and a single forecast costs about 2 cents.
-Alternatively, see the bare metal or vast.ai setup to run on your own GPUs.
+Alternatively, see the [bare metal](#bare-metal) or [vast.ai](#vastai-setup) setup to run on your own GPUs.

 ### Forecasting using Modal:

 If you are running on modal then run:
 `modal run modal/forecast.py:run_inference`

-This by default uses `graphcast` to forecast for a day (tomorrow), gets initial conditions from IFS and writes the forecast to a modal volume.
+This by default uses `pangu` model to forecast for the next 6 hours, starting from yesterday.
+It gets initial conditions from ECMWF IFS and writes the forecast to a modal volume.
 You can explore the forecast by running a notebook (without GPU) in modal:

 `modal run modal/forecast.py:run_analysis`